EvgeniyMukhamedjanov/liquid-ajax-cart/docs/v2/docs/ajax-cart-quantity.md

 Otherwise, if the user clicks the same button within these 300 ms, the timer gets restarted, thus the `ajax-cart-quantity` will wait for another 300 ms before sending the request.

-This approach lets the user change the quantity by more than one before sending a Shopify Cart API Ajax request is sent and before the cart goes to the "loading" state.
+This approach lets the user change the quantity by more than one before sending a Shopify Cart API Ajax request and before the cart goes to the "loading" state.